lolzz77/ryuh-bot/README.md

 if u dont stop it, your vs code cannot start your bot, because container is already started it

-Well, there is one way, in docker terminal, run
+Well, there is one way, in docker terminal or vs code terminal that runs the container, run

 ```ps aux | grep <executable name>```